 - Customizing anesthesia to breed-specific needs: Acknowledging the unique challenges of bulldogs and adjusting the anesthetic plan accordingly to minimize risks and ensure optimal outcomes.

 - Continual improvement in veterinary practice: Incorporating newer and safer medications like sevoflurane showcases the dedication to staying abreast of the latest advancements in anesthesia, ensuring the provision of the best possible care for his patients.

 Sevoflurane is the gold standard in human anesthesia and is considered the safest and most reliable inhalant anesthetic.

-During the anesthetic procedure, all our bulldogs are:
+During the anesthetic procedure, all our bulldogs are carefully supported and monitored.

 - IV FLUID: On a constant IV fluid drip to maintain circulatory hydration and perfusion.

 - ECG MONITOR: Your bulldog will be attached to an ECG